Welcome to Episode 5. As always, if you missed a previous episode please feel free to rewind back to Episode 4.

 Okay so maybe I was being optimistic when I thought that as soon as we received our Airhead Composting Toilet it would just be a case of installing and away we go!
 As Nick always tells me about every job he does, ‘preparation is the key!’

 When we purchased the toilets we had to decide what sort of fan housing options we required, angled to go through the wall or straight to go through the ceiling or the floor.

-The overlander was easy, an angled vent to go through the wall possibly where we were removing an outside shower from.
+The overlander was easy, with an angled vent to go through the wall possibly where we were removing an outside shower from.
 The boat had what appeared to be an old vent in the ceiling but it was inside a cupboard directly behind the toilet.
-After a bit of discussion, we still decided this was the easiest option and meant that Nick wouldn’t have to make any new holes in the ceiling - holes always mean potential water ingress if not properly sealed - so we ordered a straight fan housing.
+After a bit of discussion, we still decided this was the easiest option and meant that Nick wouldn’t have to make any new holes in the ceiling – holes always mean potential water ingress if not properly sealed – so we ordered a straight fan housing.

 ● Hole to be made behind the toilet for the hose to pass into the cupboard.